jaw42/jaw42.github.com/university/Statistics.md

 - Exploratory data analysis
 - Pairwise comparisons
 	- Like performing t-tests on all the pairs of means in the data
-- eg LSD (Lest Significat Differences)
+- eg LSD (Lest Significant Differences)
 - eg Bonferroni
 - eg Tukey's Test